 About me

-I am passionate about advancing machine learning to empower models to learn more with less supervision.
-I am focusing on Data-centric AI, particularly in designing efficient methods for multimodal data curation, zero-cost labeling systems, and data-efficient LLM customization.
-These strategies are rooted in weak supervision frameworks to build foundation models with fewer human annotations.
-Additionally, I am developing a new notion, parameter marketplace, to accelerate training while monetizing parameters as a second profit center.
+My research focuses on data-centric AI for multimodal models, with the goal of enabling systems to learn more from less but higher-quality supervision.
+Several data lifecycle projects I have worked on, including multimodal data selection, universal data mixing, zero-cost labeling systems, and LLM verification through synthetic programs and rubrics.
+These efforts are grounded in weak supervision frameworks to build foundation models with fewer human annotations.
+Additionally, I am exploring a new notion, parameter marketplace, to accelerate training while monetizing parameters as a second profit center.

 Recent News